DiamondFoundry/slate/source/index.html.md

 # Introduction

 Welcome to Diamond Foundry API!
-You can use our API to access product data, inventory data, and to place orders.
+You can use our API to access diamond inventory and place orders.

-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 # Authentication